 The Ministry of Shipping has introduced the Coastal Economic Zone (CEZ).
-The CEZs are categorised to develop the economic status of the country by initiating the port-led industrialisation.
-The zones are set up to create a business-friendly environment by making the import and export easy and fast process on the environmental clearances.
+The CEZs are categorized to develop the country’s economic status by initiating port-led industrialization.
+The zones are set up to create a business-friendly environment by making the import and export easy and fast on the environmental clearances.

 Objectives of the CEZ

 The objectives of the CEZ are to:

 - Reduce the export and import costs and time

 - Reduce the cost of transporting the cargo by waterways

 - Lower the expenditure of the bulk goods

 Components of the Projects in CEZ under Sagarmala

 Implementing the Projects

 - The State Maritime or State Governments and Central line Ministries execute the projects under the Sagarmala.